SnickersVsMars/webapp-ws20-projects/README.md

 This user story was implemented in Sprint 1.

-#### Search -> Not implemented
+#### Search -> Sprint 3

 This user story revolves around searching and filtering in the overview list.
+It allows you to filter components by their respective fields or search for any property in the component.

-This user story was not yet implemented.
+This user story was implemented in Sprint 3.

 #### Detail View -> Sprint 1